 If you have a supervisor who is turning in site inspections with very little information, you know one of two things.
 He/she needs training in hazard recognition or he/she is not performing at our minimum expectations.
 Either way, we have created a training moment that supports our Proactive Safety Culture

 I encourage you to train your management personnel to actively look for existing and potential hazards in the workplace.
 Reward them for finding and correcting deficiencies.
 Use that data to determine who needs what training and create this year’s budget.
 As the old saying goes, “if you can’t measure it, you can’t improve it”.

-This article originally appeared in Colorado Construction and Design Magazine page 44.
+This article originally appeared in Colorado Construction and Design Magazine, Winter 2020 edition, page 44.